tc39/notes/es8/2018-01/jan-23.md

 JHD: making it a stage-2 entrance criteria means to me that it's being tracked.
 Making it clear that these are implementation risks sounds good to me.

-YK: most of my concerns have to do with usablity, so e.g. "I'd like to see more feedback from Babel users", doesn't sound like an implementation risk, but I'd like to see it get tracked.
+YK: most of my concerns have to do with usability, so e.g. "I'd like to see more feedback from Babel users", doesn't sound like an implementation risk, but I'd like to see it get tracked.
 General desire to see more concerns raised earlier in the process, so folks don't get blindsided by it later.

 JHD: specific debate is whether it must be in two unflagged web browsers, we have this debate a lot.
 For some issues this is unnecessary.